wp-plugins/dd-lastviewed/readme.txt

 == Frequently asked questions ==

 Do you have ideas, questions or issues with LastViewed?
-Please visit dijkstradesign.com and leave a message.
+Please leave a message in the support forum.

 == Screenshots ==

 1. screenshot-1.png

+When you're using custom posttypes, they will show up like posts.

 == Changelog ==

 = 0.7.1 =
 * Bugfixes

+= 0.7.2 =
+* Bugfixes

+= 0.7.3 =
+* Bugfixes
+* solved the warnings when a variable is not set.

 == Upgrade notice ==